participator/100-days-of-code/log.md

 **Today's Progress**: Develop a node application that logs request details to a file.

-**Thoughts:** Node is cool because it uses Javascript.
+**Thoughts**:** Node is cool because it uses Javascript.
 Only used node for it's package manager in the past.
 Using as a server is cool and helps me understand the parts of the web better.

 **Resources:** [Node](https://nodejs.org/dist/latest-v6.x/docs/api/)